-In its employment practices, selection of students, and administration of all programs, the University of Saint Francis maintains a policy of non-discrimination regarding age, race, religion, national origin, sex, disability, genetics, and veteran status.
-The University of Saint Francis (USF) is a Catholic, Franciscan institution and reserves the right to make employment and education decisions based upon religion.
-The University has appointed the Vice President for Student Affairs to serve as the coordinator of compliance with Title IX.
-Student inquiries or complaints should be directed to the Vice President for Student Affairs/Title IX Coordinator (260.399.7700 ext.
-6745, Trinity Hall room 105), or to the Associate Vice President for Student Affairs/Deputy Coordinator (260.399.7700 ext.
-6748).
-Employees should direct inquiries and complaints to the Title IX Coordinator or the Director of Human Resources/Deputy Coordinator (260.399.7700 ext.
+In its employment practices, selection of students and administration of all programs, the University of Saint Francis maintains a policy of non-discrimination regarding age, race, religion, national origin, sex, disability, genetics and veteran status.

+Saint Francis is a Catholic, Franciscan institution and reserves the right to make employment and education decisions based upon religion.

+The university has appointed the Vice President for Catholic Culture and Student Life to serve as the coordinator of compliance with Title IX.
+Student inquiries or complaints should be directed to the Vice President for Catholic Culture and Student Life/Title IX Coordinator (260-399-7700, ext.
+6743, Trinity Hall room 105), or to the Associate Dean of Students for Student Engagement/Deputy Coordinator (260-399-7700, ext.
+6741).
+Employees should direct inquiries and complaints to the Title IX Coordinator or the Director of Human Resources/Deputy Coordinator (260-399-7700, ext.
 6901).